abik11/tips-tricks/W10+VS17+TFS.md

 *(English)* ->Control Panel ->User accounts ->Credential Manager ->Windows Credentials ->Choose TFS ->Edit ->Put new password<br/>
 *(Polish)* ->Panel Sterowania ->Konta użytkowników ->Zarządzaj poświadczeniami ->Poświadczenia systemu Windows ->Wybierz TFS ->Edytuj ->Podaj nowe hasło

-### No workspace matching error after computer name has been changed
+### No workspace matching error after changing computer name
 TFS stores the information about your workspace which is strictly connected to your computer name.
 If your computer name will change, you may see an error message after trying to connect to TFS, saying that **workspace XYZ does not reside on this computer**.
 It will also suggest to use `tf workspaces /updateComputerName:oldComputerName`, but it may not be enough to resolve the issue.<br />
 1. The first thing you have to do is to add a new workspace: ->Team Explorer ->Solutions (at the bottom) ->Workspace ->Manage Workspaces ->Add ->Set name of the workspace to be the same as your new computer name (as default).<br />
 2. Next you can run the **tf** command: